geoarrow/geoarrow/format.md

 in the array be of the same type.
-An array of mixed geometry type is represented as a [dense union](https://arrow.apache.org/docs/format/Columnar.html#dense-union) whose children include one or more of the above geometry array types.
+An array of mixed geometry type is represented as a [dense union](https://arrow.apache.org/docs/format/Columnar.html#dense-union) whose children include zero or more of the above geometry array types.

-The geometry array allows for elements in the array to be of different geometry types.
+The geometry array allows for elements in the array to be of different geometry types; however, all child types must have the same edge type.

 - The "type ids" and field name of the union field metadata must be defined as such: